ranzhu-uestcer/starter-academic/content/home/posts.md

 +++
-# A Recent Publications section created with the Pages widget.
+# A Recent Blog Posts section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.
+# This section displays recent blog posts from `content/post/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.

-title = "**Efficient Human Activity Recognition Solving the Confusing Activities via Deep Ensemble Learning**" subtitle = "ABC"

-The proliferation of smartphones has significantly facilitated people’s life, and diverse and powerful embedded sensors make smartphone a ubiquitous platform to acquire and analyze data, which also provides great potential for efficient human activity recognition.
-We propose a learning-based ensemble model to improve recognition accuracy of human activities, especially those that are easily confused.
-In order to make the model more robust and generalized, a huge amount of motion data including 100 participants ageing from 12 to 51 is collected using ordinary smartphones at a sampling rate of 50Hz.
-This dataset contains 7 motion modes in 4 smartphone placements under 2 different collection platforms (IOS and Android).
+title = "Recent Posts"
+subtitle = ""

+[content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5

   # Choose how many pages you would like to offset by
   offset = 0